KXXR: 1994–1997: "The Edge": KQRS buys KRXX

-1997–Present: The return of 93X
+1997–present: The return of 93X

 Following the Telecommunications Act of 1996 that relaxed ownership restrictions, ABC purchased KEGE's rival, "Rev 105" in March 1997 and immediately began broadcasting hard rock on that station as "X105".
-Later that year, on September 18, at 2 p.m., the two stations did a format swap of sorts, with 93.7 returning to active rock and the 93X moniker with new call letters KXXR, while The Edge's format moved over to the 105 frequencies and rebranded as "Zone 105" (though it would be tweaked to adult album alternative) on September 24 after six days of simulcasting 93X on all four frequencies.
+Later that year, on September 18, at 2 p.m., the two stations did a format swap of sorts, with 93.7 returning to active rock and the “93X” moniker with new callsign KXXR, while The Edge's format moved over to the 105 frequencies and rebranded as "Zone 105" (though it would be tweaked to adult album alternative) on September 24 after six days of simulcasting 93X on all four frequencies.
 On the final day of broadcasting, The Edge played "It's the End of the World as We Know It" by R.E.M. on a continuous loop.

 ABC sold its non-Radio Disney and ESPN Radio stations, including KXXR, to Citadel Broadcasting in 2007.
 Citadel merged with Cumulus Media on September 16, 2011.

-KXXR-HD2
+HD Radio

 In 2007, the station added an HD signal for its main programming.
-It also offered an HD2 channel featuring a CHR/Top 40 format branded as "The Machine" which aired for several years until the station ceased HD operations at midnight on December 31, 2014.
-On January 2, 2018, KXXR-HD2 "The Machine" returned to the air with its "commercial free" CHR/Top 40 format.
+It also offered an HD2 channel featuring a CHR/Top 40 format branded as "The Machine", which aired for several years until the station ceased HD operations at midnight on December 31, 2014.
+On January 2, 2018, KXXR-HD2 "The Machine" returned to the air with a Top 40 format.

-Programmed by KQRS-FM jock Chris Nelson, "The Machine" features a totally commercial-free format and is often first to break new music first compared to competition.
-KXXR-HD2's main competition includes iHeartMedia's heritage CHR station in the market, KDWB-FM, along with Hubbard Broadcasting's KSTP-FM.
-Currently, there is no online streaming available for "The Machine" and is exclusive to KXXR-HD2.
+Programmed by KQRS-FM jock Chris Nelson, "The Machine" featured a commercial-free top 40 format.
+KXXR-HD2's main competition included iHeartMedia's heritage CHR station in the market, KDWB-FM, along with Hubbard Broadcasting's KSTP-FM.
+Throughout its existence, there was no online stream available for "The Machine", and was exclusive to KXXR-HD2.

-In January 2023 KXXR-HD2 switched from top 40/CHR (as 'the Machine") to a simulcast of soft adult contemporary-formatted WGVX 105.1 FM Lakeville (as "Love 105").
+In January 2023, KXXR-HD2 switched the format to a simulcast of the "Love 105" soft adult contemporary format heard on sister stations WGVX, WLUP and WWWM.

+In May 2023, KXXR discontinued its HD signal altogether due to transmitter issues.

+In the early months of 2024, KXXR began transmitting an HD signal once again.

+In March 2025, KXXR HD2 discontinued its simulcast of Love 105.

+In June 2025, KXXR once again discontinued broadcasting an HD Radio signal.